cristianoliveira/ergo/README.md

  - Create your feature branch: `git checkout -b my-new-feature`
  - Commit your changes: `git commit -am 'Add some feature'`
  - Push to the branch: `git push origin my-new-feature`
- - Submit a pull request
+ - Submit a pull request, they are welcome!

-Pull Requests are welcome!

-**Pull Request should have unit tests**
+ - Please include unit tests in your pull requests

 # License